Dropped Kerb Cost

 Get Prices

-How Much Does It Cost to Drop a Kerb?
+How Much to Drop a Kerb?

 Dropping a kerb ranges from £330 to remove two kerbstones and up to £1500 for seven kerbstones.